coderdojobelfast/java/README.md

     @set PATH=%PATH%;C:\Program Files\Java\jdk1.8.0_77\bin

 This "PATH" tells `setup.bat` where to find Java.
 The location above, `C:\Program Files\Java\jdk1.8.0_77\bin`, is right for the Java room in Belfast Met, but will be different for you when you have installed Java.
-You'll need to edit the file with Notepad++ or another good editor (Notepad will do at a pinch!) and fix the location.
+You'll need to edit the file with Notepad++ or another good text editor (Notepad will do at a pinch!) and fix the location.
 Change `C:\Program Files\Java\jdk1.8.0_77\bin` to the location where the Java installer put your JDK.
 If you didn't take note where this was, you should be able to find it in `C:\Program Files\Java`, or maybe ``C:\Program Files (x86)\Java\`.
 Leave the `bin` on the end!
 For you the line may look like:

     @set PATH=%PATH%;C:\Program Files\Java\jdk1.8.0_111\bin

-Once you have run `setup.bat` and downloaded everything, you have to make the same change to the PATH in the script `shell.bat`.
+Once you have run `setup.bat` and downloaded everything, you have to make the same change to the PATH in the file `shell.bat`.
 Again, edit it with Notepad++ and fix the PATH.
 Make sure it has just two lines, like this (only with your fixed location for the Java):

     @set PATH=C:\Program Files\Java\jdk1.8.0_77\bin;%PATH%